14 Home Remedies for Headaches During Pregnancy

 Escaping to a dark and quiet room for some time can help with headaches during pregnancy.

 Here are some more tips that you can try to get relief from headaches in pregnancy –

 - Have small meals throughout the day and ensure that you are consuming enough proteins.

 - Put Epsom salts in your bath water and take a warm bath to relax.

 - Try acupuncture to relieve the stress points of your body.

 - Avoid caffeine, as caffeine withdrawal can also trigger headaches.

 - In the worst-case scenario, consider taking a paracetamol tablet (650 mg) if nothing else works.

-Generally, these headaches are very much manageable at homes, but consult a doctor might be needed if:
+Generally, the headaches are very much manageable at home, but consult a doctor if:

 - The pain becomes unbearable.